Confused about organic foods?

 - Gives a boost to your local economy.
 Much of the produce sold in your local farmer’s markets is organic and grown locally.

 - Lower long-term costs.
-Costs less?
+Are costs less?
 Did you read that right?
 Yes, you did.
 Here’s why.
 The immediate cost may be somewhat higher.
 But if you are struck with a severe illness consider the costs of hospitalization...surgery...permanent incapacitation...and spending years if not decades in an assisted care facility.
 If eating organic can help to prevent that grim outcome it is well worth the extra initial cost.

 - Provides protection for babies.
 The unborn are the most vulnerable segment of our population and are at exceptionally high risk of birth defects and autism from the toxins in non-organic food.

 So there you have a few of the arguments for choosing organic.
 But as with so many issues, there are two sides of the story.
-Here are a few reasons why you may not want or need choose organic.
+Here are a few reasons why you may not want or need to choose organic.

 The Cons of Choosing Organic Foods

 - Price.
 Numbers don’t lie.
 The initial added cost of buying organic products is enough for many people to overcome their long-term health concerns.
 Conventional foods are cheaper due to their use of pesticides, less manual labor, crowding animals into small spaces, and not rotating crops.
 Organic farmers must apply manure and perform weeding.
 These two activities are more labor-intensive than using fertilizer and pesticides.
 The result is extra costs to cover the organic farmer’s added time and effort.
 If all of this weren’t bad enough, there is the huge issue of government intervention.
-A recent study concluded that government subsidized conventional farms to the tune of $7.5 billion.
-However, the government largess did not extend to organic farms.
+A recent study concluded that government-subsidized conventional farms to the tune of $7.5 billion.
+However, the government's largess did not extend to organic farms.
 They received the paltry sum of $15 million.
 Unfair?
 YOU BET!
 Sad but true.
 Who pays the difference for this grotesque misallocation?
 You guessed it...the consumer.
 Still another reason that organic is higher-priced is that obtaining the organic seal of approval from the government is neither easy nor cheap.
 Therefore, farmers are forced to mark up their produce.

 - Quick spoilage.
 In their never-ending quest for profits, large food corporations see preservatives and irradiation as ways to enlarge their bottom line.
 Organic foods, being in their natural state, do not have these unnatural alterations.
 As a result, they are more nutritious but don’t last as long as conventional foods.
 This raises their cost and can lead to more foods tossed into the garbage can and more trips to the grocery store.